CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 On this guide we're going to explain how to create a new page with a layer and 2 widgets.

+#### Before to start
+During this guide, we're going to be using the code generator called [Hygen](http://www.hygen.io/).
+For the proper working of Hygen some commented lines are necessary to indicate where to put some generated lines.
+The commented lines begin with `[hygen]`, so **please** don't delete them, otherwise hygen won't work properly.

 ### Upload the dataset

 Go to your dashboard and click on `New Dataset`->`Upload`.